Community mourns loss of teenage girl killed by police in locker room - ExBulletin

 Community mourns loss of teenage girl killed by police in locker room

-Valentina Orellana-Peralta was out shopping for Christmas with her mother at a North Hollywood Burlington Coat Factory store on December 23, 2021, when police responded to multiple 911 calls reporting a suspect who allegedly assaulted customers.
+Valentina Orellana-Peralta was doing Christmas shopping with her mother at a North Hollywood Burlington Coat Factory store on December 23, 2021, when police responded to multiple 911 calls reporting a suspect who allegedly assaulted customers.

 Audio from the 911 dispatch, surveillance video and body camera footage released by the LAPD show graphic video of 24-year-old suspect Daniel Elena Lopez attacking customers inside the store.
 Video evidence showed that a woman was beaten while other clients were seen evacuating.
 Upon arrival, police opened fire on Lopez and he was later pronounced dead at the scene.